Here are the top 5 towns in Western Kenya

-Why are the towns of Western Kenya not given their deserved attention?
-From the magnificent tract of the equatorial rainforest busting with species found nowhere else except the Kakamega Forest near Kakamega Town, to the extinct volcano at Mt.
-Elgon near Kitale and Bungoma towns, here we present to you some wonderful urban points in Western Kenya.
+From the magnificent tract of the equatorial rainforest bursting with species found nowhere else except the Kakamega Forest near Kakamega town to the extinct volcano at Mt.
+Elgon near Kitale and Bungoma towns, here we present to you the top five urban points in Western Kenya.

 Kakamega town is the headquarters of Kakamega County, home of the famous Kakamega Forest, which holds the value of an indigenous rain forest in terms of trees and wild creatures, more so birds and insects.

 Kakamega is also famous for bullfighting, a cultural phenomenon that holds them uniquely on the map, and cock fighting as well as a dog market at Lubao, some noteworthy cultural tourist attractions.

 Kakamega is also home to successful politicians such as Wycliffe Oparanya, Francis Atwoli, and Eugine Wamalwa, as well as legendary athletes such as Collis Injera and Fernand Omanyala.